Training structure

 Faculty of Science

-Upstream cycle: extractive and separative chemistry
+Upstream of the cycle: extractive and separative chemistry

 ECTS